geological-survey-of-queensland/geological-properties-database/README.md

 #### Proximate Feature of Interest - Sites
 * An entity or location within, or wholly encompassing, a feature that acts as a proxy to represent a complete (ultimate) feature.
 * A Feature of Interest is proximate when it represents a larger feature, as opposed to being a discrete component of a larger feature. e.g. an outcrop can be examined as a representitive of a formation, whereas a formation does not represent a whole basin but is a component of it.
-* Where a sampling is undertaken, but the survey geometries of each do not necessarily have to be equivalent.
+* Where a sampling is undertaken, but the sampling geometry and site geometry do not necessarily have to be equivalent.
 * A site may be a component of a larger site.
 * proxFeature representativeOf ultFeature
-* Examples: outcrop, borehole, stream, seismic line, seismic shot-point.
+* Examples: outcrop, borehole, stream, seismic line, seismic shot-point (see Practical Usage note below).
 * See the [GSQ Site Profile](https://github.com/geological-survey-of-queensland/gsq-site-profile)

 #### Sampling - Survey, Activity, Process
-* The one-off event that produces a Sample.
+* The one-off event or process that produces a Sample.
 * An act of Sampling carries out a procedure to create or transform one or more Samples.
 * In many cases there is a chain of samples and sub-samples created through iterative sampling.
-The sampling of a feature is commonly the original survey, and the sampling of samples are derivative sampling or processing.
-Any sub-sample in the chain may be an _originalSample_ relevant to a collection of results e.g. The original sampling may collecting core, a sub-sampling of collecting a coal sample from that core may be the relevant originalSample for subsequent results, and several steps of sample processing may produce the samples for analysis whose results relate back to the original coal sample derived from core.
+The sampling of a feature is commonly the original survey, and the sampling of samples is derivative sampling or processing.
+Any sub-sample in a chain may be an _originalSample_ relevant to a collection of results e.g. The original sampling may collecting core, a sub-sampling that collects a coal sample from that core may be the relevant originalSample for subsequent results, and several steps of sample processing may produce the sub-samples for analysis whose results are relevant to the original coal sample derived from core.
 * The type of exploration, assessment, or processing work.
 * ```Survey``` is synonymous with the term ```Project``` in the geochemistry dataset.
 * Examples: seismic survey, seismic reprocessing, geochemical survey, gravity survey, magnetotelluric survey, coal quality sample processing.